Cookware

 interchangeable.

-stoneware clay, each stoneware piece distributes heat efficiently for even
+each stoneware piece distributes heat efficiently for even baking and browning,

-baking and browning, it differs from porcelain because it is more
+it differs from porcelain because it is more opaque,

-opaque, and normally only partially vitrified.
-It may be vitreous or
+and normally only partially vitrified.
+It may be vitreous or semi-vitreous.

-earthenware is fired at lower temperatures and is not impervious to

-liquids.
-Stoneware is made of clay fired at very high temperatures.
-While

-unglazed, stoneware will be a buff or terra cotta hue with a rough texture.
 It

+is fired at lower temperatures and is not impervious to liquids.
+Stoneware is

+made of clay fired at very high temperatures.
+While earthenware is commonly

+stoneware will be a buff or terra cotta hue with a rough texture.
+It is

 consider to be a type of stoneware, is distinguished as being whiter than